The Eras

 During the 1980s IBM's personal computer the IBM PC (1981), running on Microsoft's MS-DOS operating system, competed with Dell Computer Corporation (1987) and with Apple's Macintosh computer (1984) and its revolutionary Graphical User Interface of icons, windows, and mouse.
 The first Space Shuttle, Columbia, lifted off (1981).
 Reaganomics held sway, AIDS ravaged the United States, and blockbuster movies and MTV videos reshaped pop culture.
 U.S. and U.S.S.R. tensions eased between the two superpowers, leading to the end of the Cold War with the fall of the Berlin Wall in 1989.

 During the 1990s the world's attention was drawn towards the Iraq invasion of Kuwait in 1990 and subsequent U.S. involvement (Operation Desert Storm), the seige of the Branch Davidians religious sect in Waco (1993), the end of apartheid in South Africa (1994), the genocide of Tsutsis in Rwanda (1994), the bombing of the Alfred P. Murrah Federal Building in Oklahoma City (1995), the trial of O. J. Simpson (1995), and the shooting at Columbine High School (1999).
+Hurricane Andrew (1992) devasted much of Miami-Dade county and closed the university for 2 weeks.
 NASA launched the Hubble telescope (1993) and its Pathfinder spacecraft put a robotic rover on Mars (1997).
 The internet began to be noticed (1991) and quickly grew in use with the help of search engines like Yahoo!
 (1994) and Google (1997) and on-line retailers like Amazon (1994).
 Movies became available on DVDs (1995).
-Cultural touchstones included sitcoms (Seinfeld, Friends, Saved by the Bell, The Simpsons), the Harry Potter books and movies, mullet hairstyles, and rollerblades.
-Popular music genres included hip hop rappers (Tupac Shakur, The Notorious B.I.G, Nas, Jay-Z, and Snoop Dog), boy bands and girl bands (Backstreet Boys, N’Sync, Spice Girls), and grunge (Nirvana, Pearl Jam).
+Cultural touchstones included sitcoms (Seinfeld, Friends, Simpsons), the Harry Potter books and movies, mullet hairstyles, and rollerblades.
+Popular music genres included hip hop rappers (Tupac Shakur, Jay-Z, and Snoop Dog), boy bands and girl bands (Backstreet Boys, N’Sync, Spice Girls), and grunge (Nirvana, Pearl Jam).

 Graduate Dean Lineage 1996